 9. Pack Lightly

-When you go hiking, bring the bare minimum: a small backpack with a bottle of water, snack, and your camera to take pictures of all the stunning landscapes.
+When you go hiking, bring the bare minimum: a small backpack with a bottle of water, a snack, and your camera to take pictures of all the stunning landscapes.

 Wear comfortable and light clothing—denim shorts are not recommended!
 It’s best to wear sports gear since you’ll be walking for a long time.